A Trip to Iceland

-There was now snow surrounding the roads.
-We even got stuck for about an hour having to dig ourselves out with our breakfast bowls.
-We tried to stick to the coastline but unfortunately bad weather had caused snow to block a piece of road.
+There was now thick snow surrounding the roads.
+We found ourselves stuck for about an hour having to use our breakfast bowls as make shift shovels to dig the tyres out.
+For the remaining part of the trip up the coastline we tried to stick to the coastline but unfortunately bad weather had caused a wall of snow to block a piece of road.
 Detouring inland wasn’t much better.

 The weather got worse and it got a lot colder.
 It was now snowing and visibility was bad.
 We were crawling North and things were looking bleak.
 Then as we summited the sun came out for the first time in days.

-Exploring the snow in sunlight was a very different experience, we built snowmen, rolled giant balls of snow down the hill and even walked over frozen rivers and waterfalls.
-We boiled hotdogs in the snow and headed back toward the East Coast.
+Exploring the snow covered areas in sunlight was a very different experience and almost in a childlike awe, we built snowmen, rolled giant balls of snow down the hill and even walked over frozen rivers and waterfalls.
+We boiled hotdogs in the snow and headed toward the East Coast.

-It was Sunday and we were in a small fishing town looking for a spare winter tyre for our ride or die.
+It was Sunday and we were in a small fishing town looking for a spare winter tire for our ride or die.
 The first person we asked said there was nothing open on a Sunday but two minutes later he was back, on the phone with his friend.
-We followed him to his friends workshop where a man not speaking much English fitted another second hand tyre and we were off on the road again.
+We followed him to his friends workshop where a man not speaking much English fitted another second hand tire.
+Saved by hospitality, we were off on the road again.